Great Lakes - PGDM & PGPM Admissions 2026

 15 minutes: Practice questions with timed sessions.

 Above all, keep in mind that you should start with something that is light and that you like if you are a non-reader.
-Then slowly target medium and then difficult stuff to read.
-This chain of habits will make you a religious daily reader.
+Then slowly target medium and then difficult materials to read.
+This chain of habits will make you a good reader.

 Maintain a reading log with speed and accuracy.